Ieeax/cssparser/README.md

 > **Attention:** Be aware that the library does not support the full specification and thus some complex rules may not be parsable/parsed correctly.

 # Getting Started
+The library is available as a [NuGet-package](https://www.nuget.org/packages/Leeax.Parsing.CSS/).
+Reference it from your project and you're ready to go.

 The following example shows how to use the library:
 ```csharp
     using Leeax.Parsing.CSS;